JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 [//]: # (title: Get started with Kotlin custom scripting – tutorial)

-> Kotlin scripting in [Experimental](components-stability.md).
+> Kotlin scripting is [Experimental](components-stability.md).
 It may be dropped or changed at any time.
 > Use it only for evaluation purposes.
 We appreciate your feedback on it in [YouTrack](https://kotl.in/issue).
 >
 {type="warning"}